 Instructors are encouraged to excuse students officially representing Shenandoah University for events including, but not limited to, participation in a sporting event, concerts and performances.
 However, it is the student's responsibility to inform the instructor of the absence in a timely manner and to make arrangements for the information missed in the course.
 The coach or instructor of the event should also notify the course instructor of the absence, but the responsibility lies with the student to inform the instructor.
 Every effort should be made by the student to avoid excessive absences that may compromise mastery of the course material and successful completion of the course.
-The instructor retains the right to deny an absence if it is felt the absence would be counterproductive to mastery of the material and successful completion of the course.
+The instructor to mastery of the material and successful completion of the course.